FJShen/RustySAT/README.md

 This method also keeps a record of all implied assignments in each call.
 If it detects a variable being implied to be both on and off, it transfers control to `udpate_clause_state_and_resolve_conflict` to perform backtracking.

+#### add_parsed_clause / add_conflict_clause
+Allows the heuristics to keep track of available literals and update their scores if necessary.
+For `Ascending`, literals are simply registered with the heuristics to ensure all variables are assigned at the end.
+For `DLIS`, the frequency of literals during parsing of the input file is noted, but conflict clauses do not impact the DLIS recommendation. `VSIDS` is the only heuristics that updates the scores of literals when a conflict clause is encountered.
+To avoid runtime delay, instead of dividing all literal scores by a fixed value at every interval, we increase the amount to be added to the score after every recommendation to achieve the effect of depreciating current score values.

+#### decide
+This method requests a recommendation to assign a variable to a specific polarity.
+Depending on the heuristics used, the recommendation differs.
+For `Ascending`, the variable with the lowest index is selected from the unassigned literal set.
+For `DLIS`, the most frequent variable is selected from the unassigned literal set.
+For `VSIDS`, the literal with the highest score due to frequency appearing in recently discovered conflict clauses, is selected for recommendation.